niftools/blender_niftools_addon/docs/user/features/shader/index.rst

 ..
 Describe this type

-Skyrim non-PP shader model, used primarily for transparency effects, often as decal.
+Skyrim non-PP shader model, used primarily for transparency effects, often as a decal.

 * **Cast Shadows**
    Can cast shadows.